 Acid reflux can often be treated with simple lifestyle changes, such as losing weight or changing your diet.
 Try reducing or removing certain trigger foods such as chocolate, citrus, garlic, onions, spicy and fatty foods, tomatoes, alcohol, and caffeinated drinks.

 In addition, you might try the following tactics:

 - Eat smaller meals.

 - Avoid lying down after eating.

 - Try relaxation techniques if you’re feeling stressed.

 Acid reflux can also be treated surgically through laparoscopic acid reflux repair surgery.
 This type of surgery uses small incisions and a tiny camera on a tube, called a laparoscope, to either wrap tissue around the base of the esophagus to tighten the LES or through the LINX System which places a ring of magnetic beads around it, keeping it tight.

 Does bile reflux go away after gallbladder removal?
 Diet and lifestyle adjustments are less effective for bile reflux but they may have some impact.
 However, treatment for bile reflux usually requires either medication or surgery due to bile’s difference in chemical composition from stomach acid.

-Acid reflux surgery can be effective for bile reflux if it’s backing up all the way into your esophagus, but another procedure called Roux-en-Y diversion is also used in which your doctor will divert bile drainage further down your intestine.
+Acid reflux surgery can also be effective for bile reflux if it’s backing up all the way into your esophagus, but another procedure called Roux-en-Y diversion is also used in which your doctor will divert bile drainage further down your intestine.
 Again, these procedures can be done laparoscopically.